Computational Statistics II

 Portuguese.
 If there are Erasmus students, classes will be taught in English

-Some experience in SAS programming, or frequency of the course Computational Statistics I.
+In order to meet the leaning objectives successfully, students must possess some experience in SAS programming, or frequency of the curricular unit Computational Statistics I.

 The course is organized in five Learning Units (LU):